dotlang/language/doc/RFE.md

 !! - When loading a module at runtime, you can only import and invke it's functions.
 If you need to send or receive data types, you should either have them ready or destruct them.

-? - Add dependent types.
+N - Add dependent types.
 Applications: binary tree or max-heap or RB tree or abs function as a dependent type, a list of max size N A dependent function's result depends on it's input.
 When that function is invoked or that data type is created, those rules are checked and if they don't match, there will be a runtime error.